Frequently asked questions.

 Do you take my insurance?
 How much will this cost?

+My fees are currently $150 per 45-50 minute individual therapy session.
 Here is where you can find out if I accept your insurance, the policy, and what your estimated cost per visit will be.
-I accept most major private commercial insurance carriers, to include Aetna, Anthem Blue Cross/Blue Shield, Cigna, Oscar, Oxford, and United Healthcare in Virginia.
-Currently, although I am licensed to practice in DC and North Carolina, I am not accepting new clients from those states at this time because I am not currently on insurance panels for those locations.
-As this changes, I will update this site.
+I accept most major private commercial insurance carriers, to include Aetna, Anthem Blue Cross/Blue Shield, Kaiser Permanente, Providence in VA, NC, and DC.

 Cost is determined by your insurance company and the policy you carry.
 For example, if your policy says that you have a 20% co-pay, that is the portion of what the insurance company says you owe.
 Sometimes it will be a direct number, such as $20 per visit.